kiko-g/guerner/src/markdown/company/en/production.en.md

 facilitiesDescriptions:
   [
-    'In this segment, virgin polyethylene (HDPE) is extruded into a thread, the so-called monofilament, with various diameters, which are then rolled into bobbins that supply 2 segments, the Warping and the Weaving', 'Weaves the fabric, placing it in the organs to be inserted into the loom', 'Combined process of warp and weft where the nets/fabrics with different specifications are produced', 'Consisting of a set of equipment that transforms the net produced into the various sizes, according to the necessary specifications', ]
+    'In this segment, virgin polyethylene (HDPE) is extruded into a thread, the so-called monofilament, with various diameters, which are then rolled into bobbins that supply 2 segments, the Warping and the Weaving', 'Weaves the fabric, placing it in the organs to be inserted into the looms', 'Combined process of warp and weft where the nets/fabrics with different specifications are produced', 'Consisting of a set of equipment that transforms the net produced into the various sizes, according to the necessary specifications', ]